xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 4. Create a New Test Case.
 Go to **File > New > Test Case**.
 5. From the main toolbar in the blank Test Case page, click **Record Mobile** and select **Android Devices**.
-To learn more about Katalon Mobile Record, see also [Tutorials for Mobile Record](https://docs.katalon.com/katalon-studio/docs/record-mobile-utility.html).
+To learn more about the Record Mobile utility, you can refer to this document [Record Mobile Utility](https://docs.katalon.com/katalon-studio/docs/record-mobile-utility.html).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/capture-objects-in-hybrid-apps/Open-mobile-record.png" width="30%" alt="Open Mobile Record">